 While professional soundproof blankets will include these measurements, other products (such as moving blankets) don’t.
-In these cases, it’s enough to rely on the nature of the material, and its weight and thickness, to estimate its sound absorbing properties.
+In these cases, it’s enough to rely on the nature of the material, and its weight and thickness, to estimate its sound-absorbing properties.

 To help you to determine whether you need sound absorption or soundproofing, check out this video.

-Things to Look for When Buying Soundproof Blankets
+Things to Look for Before Buying

 There are several important buying factors to consider when choosing the right soundproof door curtain for your needs.
 Here are the most important ones: